Dog Bite Lawyers in Fayette, MO

 Fayette, MO Personal Injury Lawyers

-Call 866-382-4167 for a No Risk, No Obligation Case Review | Fayette, MO Dog Bite Law Firm
+Call 866-382-4167 for a No Risk, No Obligation Consultation | Fayette, MO Dog Bite Attorneys

-In 2022, across the country there were 17,597 dog bite claims, which resulted in $1.136 billion in compensation.
+In 2022, nationwide there were 17,597 dog bite claims, which ended up costing $1.136 billion in compensation.

-- You were acting peacefully and did not provoke the dog
+• You were acting peacefully and did not provoke the dog

 What to Do After a Dog Bite in Fayette, MO?

-If you've been attacked by a dog, it's important to take certain steps to protect your health and your legal rights.
+If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Represent you in court — If your claim goes to court, a dog bite lawyer can represent you and advocate for your rights.
+• Represent you in court — If your claim goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.

 Understanding Dog Bite Laws